1920s Flapper Shoes

 The new rubber heel makes these oxfords style of shoes more comfortable.

-The capped toe and contrasting colors on these shoes made these oxfords a staple of 1920’s fashion for many women.
+The capped toe and contrasting colors on these shoes made these oxfords a staple of 1920’s fashion for many women ( read more on Flappers in the 1920s ).

 It was a 1920’s trend that looks fabulous even with a nice dress.